yutingshih/LdG-sim/dev/README.md

 ```

 ### Usage
-#### Compile the C program
+#### Compile the C programs
-Navigate to the `dev` directory, and `make` it.
+Navigate to the `dev` directory, and `make` them.
 ```bash
 make
 ```
-After comilaltion, you will see an executable file named `lap.exe` appears in the current directory.
+After comilaltion, you will see the executable files named `lap.exe` and `mtx.exe` appears in their correspoding directories.

-If you want an executable which prints the calculation results for debugging, `make` it by the following commands.
+If you want the executables which print the calculation results for debugging, `make` them by the following commands.
 ```bash
 make clean debug
 ```

+All of these commands above use the "top level" `Makefile`.
+You can also modify and use the "lower level" `Makefile`s in the `lap` and `mtx` subdirectories, or manually compile the source files.

 #### Run the benchmark script
 Here is a script `bench.sh` used to execute the programs repeatedly to evaluate the effieciency of the programs.